mukezhz/geng/README.md

 - Similar to Nest CLI `geng` is command-line interface tool that helps you to initialize, develop, and maintain your Nest applications

 ## Installation
+- Pre-requisite: You need to install the golang in your system: [golang installation](https://go.dev/doc/install)
 ```zsh
 go install github.com/mukezhz/geng@latest
 ```